Search

 You can simply ask your nail technician to push the cuticle back rather than cutting it.
 If they do cut it, make sure the tools are disinfected and soaked in barbicide or an EPA-registered disinfectant.
 Make sure there is no water being used, and the nail polish doesn’t seep under the nails.
 That can cause a lot of irritation as well.
 Also, make sure you are not being charged for a “Russian manicure” without it truly being one.

-#2 UV exposure from dryers
+UV exposure from dryers

 Did you know that LED dryers increase the chance of melanoma and skin cancers?
 The LED lights at nail salons are different than the ones we put on our faces because they radiate UV light with an LED light bulb.

 In nail salons, there are often UV dryers with ultraviolet light, but the UV light in this dryer is similar to the UV light from the sun.
 UV light is damaging, and it can increase our risk of skin cancer.
-So, instead many nail salons have started to use light-emitting diodes or LED.
+So, instead, many nail salons have started to use light-emitting diodes or LED.
 But, these LED lights still emit UV.
 Yes, we are exposed to UV light from the sun all the time, and it penetrates into our skin.
-But, this can cause cellular changes and DNA damage.
+But, we should reduce our exposure to it as much as possible

+UV light can cause cellular changes and DNA damage.
 DNA is the blueprint that our cells use to replicate themselves and grow.
-If we damage or mutate that DNA, it can grow back in an unchecked way, which is cancer.
+If we damage or mutate that DNA, it can grow back in an unchecked way, leading to cancer.
 Cancer cells are cells that don't act like other ones, and they grow rapidly.
-This can happen on the skin too, and melanoma is one of the most dangerous types of skin cancer.
-So, if we’re sticking our hands into UV light at the nail salon, we’re increasing our UV exposure even more.
+This happens during melanoma, one of the most dangerous types of skin cancer.

 Solution:

-These LED dryers are not likely to do major damage, but we want to reduce our exposure to UV radiation as much as possible.
-So, the Skin Cancer Foundation recommends “applying a broad spectrum (UVA/UVB) sunscreen to the hands 20 minutes before your hands are exposed to UV light.”
-You should always apply sunscreen to your hands, especially when driving, however this precaution does not protect against subungual (under the nail) squamous cell carcinoma, a rare form of skin cancer.
-So, in addition to applying sunscreen, you can allow nails to air-dry naturally or use an air blower if you want to avoid these lamps completely.
+While these LED dryers are not likely to do major damage, we want to reduce our exposure to UV radiation as much as possible.
+The Skin Cancer Foundation recommends “applying a broad spectrum (UVA/UVB) sunscreen to the hands 20 minutes before your hands are exposed to UV light.”

-#3 Hygiene
+Hygiene

 Solution: